maierbn/opendihu/doc/sphinx/user/installation.rst

 There are several branches.
 The `develop` branch contains a recent version and is more-or-less stable.
 The `stable` branch is always stable but does not contain the latest developments.
 There are also multiple feature branches.

-There is one `release <https://github.com/maierbn/opendihu/releases>`_ so far: version 1.0 from 15.04.2019.
+From time to time there are `releases <https://github.com/maierbn/opendihu/releases>`_, e.g. there is version 1.0 from 15.04.2019 and newer ones.

 Prerequisites
 ^^^^^^^^^^^^^^